When is the application deadline?

 Is there an upper age limit?

-No. We accept people up to any age and often have people in their 40s, 50s and 60s on the course.
+No. We accept people up to any age and often have people in their 40s, 50s and 60s on our courses.

 When will I get an audition?

-Once both DMU and DSL have reviewed your application in line with admission criteria you may be contacted in order to arrange an audition.
-The majority of our auditions will take place in between January and April 2018.
+Once DSL has reviewed your application in line with admission criteria you may be contacted in order to arrange an audition.
+The majority of our auditions will take place in between January and April each year.

 When do auditions take place?